Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers

 On the one hand, the discussion of related work shows that several approaches and datasets from various scientific domains have been introduced for sequential sentence classification.
-On the other hand, while transfer learning has been applied to various NLP tasks, it is known that the success depends largely on the relatedness of the tasks~\citep{Mou2016HowTA,Pan10,Ruder2019Neural}.
-However, the transferability between datasets from different scientific domains has not been investigated yet and the field lacks a study on transfer learning for sequential sentence classification.
+On the other hand, although transfer learning has been applied to various NLP tasks, it is known that the success depends largely on the relatedness of the tasks~\citep{Mou2016HowTA,Pan10,Ruder2019Neural}.
+However, the field lacks an empirical study on transfer learning between different scientific domains for sequential sentence classification that cover either only abstracts or entire papers.
 Furthermore, previous approaches investigated transfer learning for one or two datasets only.
 To the best of our knowledge, a unified approach for different types of texts that differ noticeably by their structure and semantic context of sentences, as it is the case for abstracts and full papers, has not been proposed yet.

-In this section, we propose a unified deep learning architecture for multi-task sequential sentence classification.
+In this section, we suggest a unified cross-domain multi-task learning approach for sequential sentence classification.
 Our tailored transfer learning approaches, depicted in Figure~\ref{fig:proposed_approach}, exploit multiple datasets comprising different text types in form of abstracts and full papers.
-The unified approach without transfer learning is described in Section~\ref{sec:unified_approach} while Section~\ref{sec:transfer_methods} introduces the sequential transfer learning and multi-task learning approaches.
-Finally in Section~\ref{sec:sem_relatedness}, we present an approach to semi-automatically identify the semantic relatedness of sentence classes between different annotation schemes.
+The unified approach without transfer learning is described in Section~\ref{sec:unified_approach} while Section~\ref{sec:transfer_methods} introduces our tailored transfer learning approaches.
+Finally, in Section~\ref{sec:sem_relatedness}, we present an approach to semi-automatically identify the semantic relatedness of sentence classes between different annotation schemes.